 The award is named after the Council’s founding executive director.
 In addition to his critical work at the Arts Council, Williams’ long career included public school teaching, serving in the Vermont Legislature and chairing the effort to restore the Vermont State House.
 The award is given to those who mirror his selfless public service and devotion to artistic excellence as one vital ingredient in a robust community as well as his desire to see the arts thrive.

 Selected by the staff of the Vermont Arts Council, this award is given to a person or organization for meritorious service to the arts in Vermont, according to the following criteria for the Arthur Williams Award.

 Submit a Nomination

-Send a letter of recommendation to 136 State Street, Montpelier, VT 05633 OR
+sending a letter of recommendation to 136 State Street, Montpelier, VT 05633, or

 Occasionally, people or companies worthy of recognition by the Council do not fit comfortably into one of these categories.
 Parties interested in nominating such an individual or business should still use the form and make the case for recognition.